A Witch Shall be Born: Adaptations

 The story was adapted for comic books by Roy Thomas and John Buscema in Savage Sword of Conan #5 (1975).
 The crucifixion scene was adapted for the first Conan film, Conan the Barbarian (1982).
 The original script for the film, written by Oliver Stone, was based on this novella and another Conan story, "Black Colossus", and re-set in a post-apocalyptic future.
 When John Milius took over directing the film, he had the script changed but retained the crucifixion scene, described by Kenneth Von Gunden as "Howard's quintessential Conan scene: the mighty Cimmerian, hanging on a cross, nails driven through his hands and feet, tearing out the throat of a vulture which comes to peck out his eyes."

 The name "Queen Taramis" was also used in the second Conan movie, Conan the Destroyer (1984), played by actress Sarah Douglas.
 The mark of Salome also appears in this film, with the character Jehnna, but it is not used in the same way.

 Another comic book adaptation was done in 2015-2016 by Fred Van Lente and Brian Ching in Conan the Avenger #20-25.

+In 2021, Kronan, the eleventh volume of the comic book series Orcs et Gobelins, transposes the events of A Witch Shall Be Born into the French shared fantasy universe of Le Monde d'Aquilon.
+Inspired by the short story by Robert E. Howard, originally featuring the character of Conan the Barbarian, the album reinterprets the narrative through the darker, morally ambiguous lens of the Orcs et Gobelins saga.
+The plot explores themes of usurpation, sorcery, and tyranny, while adapting Howard’s tale to fit Le Monde d'Aquilon’s established lore, factions, and mythological structure.
+By blending sword-and-sorcery elements with the brutal perspective characteristic of the series, the author Jean-Luc Istin offers both an homage to Howard’s original work and a distinct reinterpretation within the heroic fantasy comic book series.